Chia-Network/drplotter/README.md

   <img src="images/eco3x-advantage.png" />
 </p>

+<sub>1: Using 0.6W per installed TB</sub>
-<sub>1: The "Hardware Cost per ePiB" represents the actual costs of purchasing the necessary hardware for disks and GPUs.
+<sub>2: The "Hardware Cost per ePiB" represents the actual costs of purchasing the necessary hardware for disks and GPUs.
 This is based on an estimated $16 per installed TB and $800 for a used 3090 GPU</sub>

 ## The Pro4x Advantage